SIBarcodeNetwork/ReadtheDocsMaster/Docs/extraction_plates.rst

 .. figure:: /images/new_reaction_button.png
   :align: center

 * In the drop-down menu of the "New Reaction" window, choose "Extraction" from the "Type of reaction" drop-down menu.
-Select the "96 well plate" size option.
+Select the "96 well plate" size option and click OK.

 .. figure:: /images/new_extraction_plate.png
   :align: center